 BRUSHES

-- My favorite brands are DaVinci, Escoda, and Princeton, and I use round brushes most of the time, but flat brushes such as mottlers are great for large areas.
+- My favorite brands are DaVinci, Escoda, and Princeton, but there are so many I haven't tried!
+I use round brushes most of the time, and look for ones that keep a sharp point and have an ample belly to hold plenty of paint.
+A few flat brushes or mottlers are great for large areas or when painting shapes with a lot of straight edges.

 - Scrubber brushes: I like the Da Vinci Cosmotop Spin in size 2.